coxdn/binance-p2p-telegram-bot-monitor/README.md

 # Binance P2P Telegram Bot Monitor

-This project provides a Telegram bot for monitoring Binance P2P orders by user nickname or rate/price.
+This Telegram bot for monitoring Binance P2P orders by user nickname or price.
+It was created because push notifications from the Binance app sometimes do not work on certain phones, requiring users to constantly check their phones to see if their order has been fulfilled.
+The bot monitors the specified order and notifies the subscribed user when the order disappears.
+It can also monitor when the price crosses a specified price, depending on the buy or sell section.

 ## Installation